arangodb/docs/3.8/graphs-custom-pregel.md

 Based on a vertex accumulator you can also write a custom global accumulator.
 Before a new superstep begins the global accumulators are distributed to the DB-Servers by the conductor.
-During the superstep vertex program can read from those accumulators and send messages to them.
+During the superstep, vertex programs can read from those accumulators and send messages to them.
 Those messages are then accumulated per DB-Server in a cleared version of the accumulator, i.e. sending a message does call updated but the _write accumulator_ is cleared